Missions for which NAIF has archived some increments, or all, of the SPICE data are listed in the table below.

 Flight Project Kernels link.

-To download the complete data set use the URL of the link in the "Archive Link" column in wget
+To download the complete archive use the URL of the link in the "Archive Link" column in wget

 or a similar download utility, such as FileZilla.
 See